ChalmersGU-data-structure-courses/dsabook/src/markdown/06-sequences/03-stacks-as-linked-lists.md

 av.recorded();
 ```

+With this organisation there is no easy way of knowing the total number of nodes,
+which means that the list has to store its size in a separate variable.

-#### Linked list nodes
+### Linked list nodes

-Because a list node is a distinct object (as opposed to simply a cell in an array), it is good practice to make a separate data type for list nodes.
+Because a list node is a distinct object (as opposed to simply a cell in an array),
+it is good practice to make a separate data type for list nodes.
+Each list node is a "wrapper" around an element,
+which means that it contains a reference to its underlying *value*.
-Objects of the data type `Node` contain a field `elem` to store the element value, and a field `next` to store a pointer to the next node on the list.
+In addition it has a pointer to the *next* node in the list.
+Here is how we can declare a list node as pseudocode:

     datatype Node of T:
-        elem: T          // Value for this node
+        value: T          // Value for this node
-        next: Node of T  // Pointer to next node in list
+        next: Node of T   // Pointer to the next node in the list

+How does the list end?
+Most languages have a designated "null" value which represent nothing at all
+-- in Java it is called `null`, and in Python it is `None`.
+So we will use that: if *next* is "null" then we have reached the end of the list.

-The list built from such nodes is called a [singly linked list]{.term}, or a [one-way list]{.term}, because each list node has a single pointer to the next node on the list.
+A list built from these very simple nodes is called a [singly linked list]{.term},
+because each list node has a single pointer to the next node on the list.

-In this section and the next we describe how to use linked lists to implement stacks and queues, and in @sec:double-ended-queues and @sec:general-lists we will discuss extensions such as double-ended queues and general lists.
+In this section we describe how to use linked lists to implement stacks and queues,

-#### Linked stacks
+and in @sec:double-ended-queues and @sec:general-lists we will discuss extensions
+such as double-ended queues and general lists.

+### Stacks as linked lists

-The linked stack implementation is quite simple.
+Implementing a stack as a linked list is quite simple.
-Elements are inserted and removed only from the head of the list.
+Elements are inserted and removed only from the head of the list,
+so the only information we need is a pointer to the *top* of the stack.

+    datatype LinkedStack implements Stack:
+        top: Node = null    // Pointer to the top of the stack
+        size: Int = 0       // Size of the stack

+Note that we also added a variable *size* storing the number of elements.
+This is in theory unnecessary, but without it the only way of knowing the size
+would be to iterate through the whole stack which takes time.

 Here is a visual representation for a linked stack.

 ```jsav-figure
 var AV = NewAV();